Someone Could Steal Your Link Juice Without You Knowing!

 Since this is clearly a blackhat SEO technique, the implications are not good.

 Fortunately, Tom published his blog post detailing this exploit after Google had closed it.
 So spammers can't target your site using the sitemap URL ping using open redirects.

 Unfortunately, since Google doesn't show sitemaps submitted via ping in GSC, you won't be able to see if someone used this technique on your website in your Search Console.

 Instead, you'll have to do some digging in Google search results.

 Use the site: and inurl: operators to search for URL redirect parameters used for redirects, to find open redirect URLs.

 The simplest and most effective thing you can do is not use open redirects on your site.
 If you must use open redirects, there are a few things you can do to prevent spammers from abusing your site:

-Add a redirect page that requires a user to click on the link, or a button confirming the destination URL, rather than simply completing the redirect.
-You can see examples of that here and here, where people tried to use open redirects to WooRank as part of a shady link building scheme.
+- Add a redirect page that requires a user to click on the link, or a button confirming the destination URL, rather than simply completing the redirect.
+We even found a number of examples where people tried to use open redirects on WooRank as part of a shady link building scheme.
 Add the nofollow attribute to this link to discourage blackhat link building and negative SEO using this page.
 Or, even better, noindex this page.